jyandell83/top-ten-movies/README.md

 ## Next Steps
--Sort Movies alphabetically.
+- Sort Movies alphabetically.
--Add likes to users' Top Tens.
+- Add likes to users' Top Tens.
--Delete and/or edit comments
+- Delete and/or edit comments
--Deducting score of the movie if deleted from top ten
+- Deducting score of the movie if deleted from top ten

 ## Technologies Used
 - MongoDB